Dragons of Ice: Reception

 Alan Mynard reviewed the module for Imagine magazine, giving it a positive review.
 He noted that some of the player characters from DL1-4 play no part in this module, as the story splits into two sub-plots after DL4, Dragons of Desolation.
 Mynard wrote that this adds some freshness to the series, as new player characters become available.
 According to him, this module has something for everyone, offering town, wilderness and castle/dungeon settings.
 Mynard liked the town part best, as it leaves much discretion to the gamemaster on how to make use of it.
 He praised the excellent wilderness map, but noted that this part of the adventure offers only limited player choice.
 To Mynard's taste, the castle section is "too brief and lacking in any real challenges".
 However, his only criticism regarded the lack of a proper ending to the module.
 According to him, there is no real ending, as the players are launched directly into DL7.
 Mynard called DL6 "well worth playing", but advised waiting until play can continue straight into DL7.

-According to Jesse Willis for the website SFFaudio, this module features devices similar to the sails and roller ships featured in Philip Jose Farmer's "The Green Odyssey."
+According to Jesse Willis for the website SFFaudio, this module features devices similar to the sails and roller ships featured in Philip José Farmer's The Green Odyssey.